This article discusses various tools using which you can turn off the monitor/display with a desktop shortcut, hotkey, or command-line.

-My new and fantastic C24F390 Samsung Curved 24″ monitor has the power button on the rear end, perhaps for aesthetic purposes.
-All these years, I have been using monitors that have controls on the front or underneath the bezel.
-Now, with the new C24F390, I find it a little bit inconvenient to reach out to the button on the backside every time I need to turn off/on the monitor.
+My new Samsung Curved monitor has the power button on the rear end, perhaps for aesthetic purposes.
+I have been using monitors that have controls on the front or underneath the bezel all these years.
+Now, with the new monitor, I find it a little bit inconvenient to reach out to the button on the backside every time I need to turn off or turn on the display.

-To turn off this monitor, it takes three button presses: Press the center of the JOG button → (when the on-screen menu appears) press the JOG button downward → then press the center.
+To turn off this monitor, it takes three button presses: Press the center of the JOG button → (when the on-screen menu appears), press the JOG button downward → press the center.

-So, I now desperately need a desktop shortcut or hotkey method than ever before to turn off the display, so that I no longer need to use the hardware buttons on the monitor.
+So, I need a desktop shortcut or hotkey method to turn off the display, so that I no longer need to use the hardware buttons on the monitor.
 A mouse move or keyboard input should turn on the monitor.

 Turn off monitor using NirCmd